 He is the desire of our hearts.
 He is complete contentment.
 He is the faint hope we still have in unfailing love.
 He is life, and He asks us to live with open hearts, ready to receive His infinite grace and abundant blessings through a life of personal sacrifice for others.

-So, to the hurting, the addict, the numb, the faithless, the Pharisee, the sinner like me:
+So, to the thinker, the hurting, the addict, the numb, the faithless, the Pharisee, the sinner like me:

 Let’s open wide our hearts together.